 BREAKING DEFECTIVE DISHES WHEN MOVING

-Certainly, if these things have happened to each one of us, it is fitting for us, surely, to think about all so that the house may be holy and silent for unity.
+Certainly, if these things have happened to all of us, it is fitting for all of us, surely, to think about all so that the house may be holy and silent for unity.
 Like people who have moved from a house, if they have some dishes around that are not good, they are broken.
 Nevertheless, the householder does not suffer a loss but rejoices, for in the place of these defective dishes there are those that are completely perfect.
 For this is the judgment that has come from above and that has judged every person, a drawn two-edged sword cutting on this side and that.
-When the word appeared, who is in the heart of those who pronounce it—it was not merely a sound but has become a body—a great disturbance occurred among the dishes, for some were emptied, others filled; some were provided for, others were removed; some were purified, still others were broken.
+When the word appeared, who is in the heart of the all who pronounce it—it was not merely a sound but has become a body—a great disturbance occurred among the dishes, for some were emptied, others filled; some were provided for, others were removed; some were purified, still others were broken.
 All the spaces were shaken and disturbed for they had no composure nor stability.
 Error was disturbed, not knowing what she should do.
 She was troubled, she lamented, she was beside herself because she did not know anything.
 When knowledge, which is the abolishment of error, approached her with all her emanations, error was empty, since there was nothing in her.
 Truth appeared; all its emanations recognized it.
-They greeted the father in truth with a power which is complete and which joins them with the father.
+The all greeted the father in truth with a power which is complete and which joins the all with the father.

 TRUTH IS THE MOUTH OF THE FATHER